How to use Map Viewer Plus

 To display all the layers within a category, click on the triangle symbol next to the heading.
 This will expand the list of layers within that heading and allow you to turn on/off the layers you wish to display.
 Turn the layers on or off by simply clicking in the relevant tick box next to the layer.

-There is an option at the top of the list that you can click on to select overarching options:
+There is an option at the top of the list where you can click to select these options:

 - Turn All Layers On